Mere Baap Pehle Aap: Production

 The film features the song "Jaana Hai Tujhko," which was shot in Kerala.
 Other locations include Mehboob Studios in Bandra, Film City in Goregaon, as well as Goa, Chennai, and Mumbai.

 Music

-Score

 The original score of the film was composed and produced by Ranjit Barot.

-Songs

 The soundtrack features songs composed by Vidyasagar.
 Guest composer Tauseef Akhtar composed one song, "Ishq Subhan Allah" and its remix.
 Sameer wrote the lyrics for all the songs.